craftingcity/The-Known-World/An Ode to My Love.md

 The Mouse has her space, and it will be respected.

 And so the Dog sat by the Mouse and growled.
 She bared her teeth at the interloper, seething with the need to defend her claim - or the one who claimed her?
-It doesn't matter to the Dog in the moment, she cannot comprehend the intelligent difference, and she cannot help herself from acting on the feelingShe can only act.
+It doesn't matter to the Dog in the moment, she cannot comprehend the intelligent difference, and she cannot help herself from acting on the feeling.
+She can only act.
-It seems to work, and as soon as it began, the night is over.
+As soon as it began, the night is over.